kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 # Hackintosh_Lenovo-IdeaPad-330s-15ikb

 A short discription how to set up macOS on the Lenovo Ideapad 330s-15ikb 81F5.
+If your Lenovo IdeaPad or laptop in general is slightly different this setup or parts of it may not work for you!
+Please don´t blindly copy-paste everything.
 Follow the vanilla OpenCore guide by Dortania to set everything up: https://dortania.github.io/OpenCore-Install-Guide/

 *DISCLAIMER: Most of the Kexts and ACPI files which are used for this project are pre-built and it´s not my intention to take fales credit for them.
-I try to link to all original files and creators or guides where I took them from.
+I try to link to all original files and creators or guides where I took them from.*

-*Note: Files marked with a (e) are essential for booting, all other are providing extra functionality or fixing issues.
+*Note: Files marked with a (e) are essential for booting, all other are providing extra functionality or fixing issues.*

 # Information: